ibm-cloud-docs/language-translator/index.md

 In addition to using the provided translation models, you can build upon the base translation models to create your own [custom models](/docs/services/language-translator?topic=language-translator-customizing) for your use case.

-[Translating documents (Beta)](/docs/services/language-translator?topic=language-translator-document-translator-tutorial) is now available through new API endpoints.
-Submit a Microsoft Office document, PDF, or other document with a [supported file format](/docs/services/language-translator?topic=language-translator-document-translator-tutorial#supported-file-formats), and {{site.data.keyword.languagetranslatorshort}} will provide a translated copy that preserves the original formatting.
+[Translate documents](/docs/services/language-translator?topic=language-translator-translating-documents).
+Submit a Microsoft Office document, PDF (Beta), or other document with a [supported file format](/docs/services/language-translator?topic=language-translator-translating-documents#supported-file-formats), and {{site.data.keyword.languagetranslatorshort}} will provide a translated copy that preserves the original formatting.
 {: tip}

 US Health Insurance Portability and Accountability Act (HIPAA) support is available for Premium plans in the Washington, DC location created on or after 1 April 2019.
 See [Enabling EU and HIPAA supported settings](/docs/account?topic=account-eu-hipaa-supported#eu-hipaa-supported){: external} for more information.